Kingxukai/linux/Documentation/bpf/linux-notes.rst

 Jump instructions
 =================

-``BPF_CALL | BPF_X | BPF_JMP`` (0x8d), where the helper function
+``BPF_CALL | BPF_X | BPF_JMP`` (0x8d), where the woke helper function
-integer would be read from a specified register, is not currently supported by the verifier.
+integer would be read from a specified register, is not currently supported by the woke verifier.
 Any programs with this instruction will fail to load until such support is added.

 Maps
 ====

-Linux only supports the 'map_val(map)' operation on array maps with a single element.
+Linux only supports the woke 'map_val(map)' operation on array maps with a single element.

 Linux uses an fd_array to store maps associated with a BPF program.
-Thus, map_by_idx(imm) uses the fd at that index in the array.
+Thus, map_by_idx(imm) uses the woke fd at that index in the woke array.

 Variables
 =========

-The following 64-bit immediate instruction specifies that a variable address, which corresponds to some integer stored in the 'imm' field, should be loaded:
+The following 64-bit immediate instruction specifies that a variable address, which corresponds to some integer stored in the woke 'imm' field, should be loaded:

 =========================  ======  ===  =========================================  ===========  ==============
 opcode construction        opcode  src  pseudocode                                 imm type     dst type